mysugr/MSXLFormValidationPopup/README.md

 ## Usage

+### Integration
-In your view controller (which likely will be a subclass of `XLFormViewController`), after setting up the form, instantiate a validation popup (keep a strong reference so it won't get deallocated right away):
+In your view controller (which will be a subclass of `XLFormViewController`), after setting up the form, instantiate a validation popup (keep a strong reference so it won't get deallocated right away):

 ```objc
 @property (nonatomic) MSXLFormValidationPopupController *validationPopup;